 Polyglot YYC is made possible by our generous sponsors.
-If you are interested in sponsorship opportunities please contact us at on the Slack channel (primary point of contact is Tys von Gaza).
+If you are interested in sponsorship opportunities please contact us at on the Slack channel (reach out to Matt Frey or Yves Dorfsman).

 Open-space unconferences are spontaneously scheduled and 100% attendee-driven.
-Sessions will be proposed, selected, and organised at the opening of the conference.
+Sessions will be proposed, selected, and organized at the opening of the conference.
 We also encourage attendees to suggest and discuss ideas in advance.

 Some of the talks we've seen mentioned are:

 Polyglot YYC couldn't happen without wonderful volunteers.
-If you're interested in helping out and or volunteering please get in touch with us at on the Slack channel.
+If you're interested in helping out and or volunteering please get in touch with us at on the Slack channel, #polyglot-calgary channel.

 tl;dr: Be excellent with each other. — Full Text